zama-ai/concrete/docs/user/explanation/fhe_and_framework_limits.md

 As we explained, we wanted to focus first on cryptographic challenges.
 Performance has been postponed, and will be tackled in the next release.

+### Currently restricted to 7 bits computations

+For the moment, we can only perform computations with 7 bits or less.
+Furthermore, the exactness of computations is only ensured for 6 bits or less; for 7 bits, the computations are exact with a probability close to 90%.
+Of course, we are working on increasing this limit, and making the probability of a wrong computation as close to 0% as possible.
+Don't hesitate to look at our [quantization](quantization.md) section to know how to use smaller integers.